 Accidental landlords often only consider themselves as landlords for the first time when something goes wrong – for example, the property needs urgent repairs, the tenant stops paying the rent, or there are issues with anti-social behaviour.
-This can end up being expensive and cause a great deal of heartache, as the landlord has not realised, and so not adequately prepared for the risks they’ve taken on.
+This can end up being expensive and cause a great deal of heartache, as the landlord has not adequately prepared for the risks they’ve taken on.

 Are There any Requirements to Join a Landlords Association?

 The only requirement is that you own at least one property that you rent out partially or in its entirety.
 Whether you rent out a room in your own property, let one or two properties as a pension investment, or run a large letting portfolio, the NLA can offer advice, support and discounts to help you get the most out of your business.
 Additionally, joining an association provides you with a network of like-minded individuals to relate to.

 How Can Becoming a Member of an Association Help?

 There is increasing pressure and expectation that landlords should take a professional attitude towards their lettings business.
 I’ve already talked about the support we can provide through our advice information and guidance and the opportunity to network with other landlords.
 The NLA works with a range of partners to offer trusted products and services that are vetted before they are put out to the network, ensuring what’s on offer is reliable and tailored to their use.